kickaha2019/articles/Dining_out/chiquito/index.md

 recognise us even after a few visits.
 We normally sat in a 'booth' which gives a little more privacy.

-Oh and they did churros - a dessert I feel in love in when I went to the [Cantina](https://disneyworld.disney.go.com/en_GB/dining/epcot/cantina-de-san-angel/) at the Mexican pavilion in the World Showcase at [EPCOT](https://disneyworld.disney.go.com/en_GB/destinations/epcot/).
+Oh and they did churros - a dessert I fell in love in when I went to the [Cantina](https://disneyworld.disney.go.com/en_GB/dining/epcot/cantina-de-san-angel/) at the Mexican pavilion in the World Showcase at [EPCOT](https://disneyworld.disney.go.com/en_GB/destinations/epcot/).